Can You Have Tattoos in the Coast Guard?

 Previous US Coast Guard Tattoo Policy

 Prior to the regulation changes in 2017, those in the Coast Guard could not have tattoos that were visible when they were in uniform.
-Similar to the US Airforce tattoo Policy the US Coast Guard members also could not have a tattoo that covered more than 25% of the body part it was on.
+Similar to the US Airforce tattoo Policy, the US Coast Guard members could not have a tattoo covering more than 25% of the body part it was on.

 New US Coast Guard Tattoo Policy

-The policy for the content of Coast Guard tattoos has remained the same, with most of the restrictions centered on racist, vulgar, or gang tattoos.
+The policy for the content of Coast Guard tattoos has remained the same, with most restrictions centered on racist, vulgar or gang tattoos.

 Neck and Chest Tattoos